Updated February 24, 2020

-The 2019 Novel Coronavirus, with over 40,000 cases and 900 deaths, has grown into a major health issue with a greater scope than the SARS outbreak of 2002 & 2003.
+The current Novel Coronavirus, with over 75,000 cases and 2,600 deaths, has grown into a major health issue with a greater scope than the SARS outbreak of 2002 & 2003.
 Beyond the obviously tragic human toll, the virus’s spread has caused significant anxiety for financial markets as well.

 While the news coverage has been omnipresent and the loss of life substantial, the reality for markets and the economy is not so dire.
-According to economists at Goldman Sachs, the Novel Coronavirus is expected to shave just 0.1 – 0.2% off of global growth in 2020.
-This prediction is echoed by the team at JP Morgan.
+According to economists at the International Monetary Fund, the Novel Coronavirus is expected to shave just 0.1 – 0.2% off of global growth in 2020.
+This prediction is echoed by the team at Goldman Sachs.

 Still, this is not to say that there are no market risks associated with the outbreak.
 On the consumer spending side, this coronavirus has hurt demand for goods, particularly in China.
 The fact that the virus and subsequent quarantine hit during China’s Lunar New Year, a period when families get together, spend money, and exchange gifts, has only exacerbated these issues.
 The Chinese government’s decision to lock down millions of residents has significantly slowed the holiday shopping season and stunted experience and event spending during one of the only annual vacations that many Chinese laborers get.